KimLHill/Kimberley_Hill_MSP2/README.md

 2. **Training page**

     * Includes an interactive map where the user can explore the training locations the club uses for swimming, cycling and running.
 Each map marker is colour coded to match eaither swim, bike or run with a simple key to explain this to the user.
 This allows the user to see if they're locations near them for the triathlon discpline they want, at a quick glance.
 If the user clicks on a map marker, then the name of the training location appears.
     * Includes the locations for swim, bike and run.
-The headings are colour-coded to match the map amrker colours form the map above it to keep consistency in the user experience.
+The headings are colour-coded to match the map marker colours form the map above it to keep consistency in the user experience.
 The location names also match those in the map marker info windows, again for consistency.
 The locations are grouped into the triathlon discipline they provide (swim, bike or run) and then further grouped into the type of training (e.g. swim is grouped into river swims, sea swims etc.).
 This grouping allows the user to quickly and easily get the information that they are after.
 A font awesome icon relevant to each discipline above the corresponding group, adds visual appeal and further aids the user to quickly find information.

 3. **Membership page**